azicchetti/jquerymobile-router/README.md

 	http://code.google.com/p/android/issues/detail?id=17535

+Cordova 2.x includes a workaround for this, but if you need to use an older version for whatever reason, you may experience the dreaded "chromium error: -6".
-If you experience something like this, there's a simple patch you can apply using the router and the pagebeforeload event.
+However, there's a simple patch you can apply using the router and the pagebeforeload event.
 I won't put it here in the documentation since it's not a general use-case, but if you really need it, just open an issue on github or send me a private email.